 • Valid passport for all applicants and birth certificates (when applicable)

-• Health insurance to confirm that the main applicant and his dependants are not suffering from any serious illness or contagious disease and that they are otherwise in good health and will not be, in terms of the medical review carried out by the Agency, of an unreasonable burden on the national health system.
+• Health insurance to confirm that the main applicant and their dependents are not suffering from any serious illness or contagious disease and that they are otherwise in good health and will not be, in terms of the medical review carried out by the Residency Malta Agency, of an unreasonable burden on the national health system.

 • An undertaking to purchase or lease an immovable property in Malta under the legal requirements

-• Personal information for the due diligence processes, carried out by the agent that there is no evidence that the main applicant and his dependents are not fit and proper persons
+• Personal information for the due diligence processes, carried out by the agent that there is no evidence that the main applicant and their dependents are not fit and proper persons

 • Power of attorney with a verified agent